-It's worth noting that a degree in computer science is not essential for a job in cyber security.
-Non-technical professionals often have a range of transferable skills that are essential in cyber security, especially in the realms of management and training.
+It's worth noting that a computer science degree isn't essential for a job in cyber security.
+Non-technical professionals often have a range of transferable skills that are also required for cyber security, especially in the realms of management and training.

 Cyber security apprenticeships

-Graduates can enter into entry-level security roles after university, while existing IT professionals can enter from IT support, networking or telecoms positions.
+Graduates can enter junior-level roles after university, while existing IT professionals can consider applying for cyber security jobs after taking up IT support, networking or telecoms positions.

-Cyber security is broad and provides opportunities for professionals with varying backgrounds, but there are some common career paths:
+Cyber security is broad and provides opportunities for professionals with varying backgrounds, but there are some common career paths, which Probrand have outlined:

-A degree can get your foot-in-the-door, but to progress your career and keep up-to-date with the latest technologies, certifications are key - especially within the IT and cyber security industries.
+A degree can get your foot-in-the-door, but to progress your career and remain up to date with the latest technologies, certifications are key - especially within the IT and cyber security industries.

-There are a number of well-regarded certifications that you should be aiming for as a cyber-security professional:
+There are a number of well-regarded certifications you should be aiming for as a cyber-security professional:

-- Certified Ethical Hacker - the Certified Ethical Hacker is a popular entry-level cyber security certification that introduces you to the hacking tools and techniques used by real cyber criminals.
+- Certified Ethical Hacker (CEH) - the CEH is a popular entry-level cyber security certification that introduces you to the hacking tools and techniques used by real cyber criminals.
 By familiarising yourself with how hackers think, you'll be better at fixing vulnerabilities and flaws you might otherwise miss.

-- CISM - there's growing recognition for the CISM (Certified Information Security Manager) offered by ISACA.
-As the name suggests, the CISM is designed for security managers.
+- Certified Information Security Manager (CISM) - there's growing recognition for the CISM, offered by ISACA.
+As the name suggests, the qualification is designed for security managers.
 It's an expert-level certification that proves skills in risk management and enterprise security systems.

-- CISSP - the CISSP (Certified Information Systems Security Professional) is among the most sought-after certifications in security.
+- Certified Information Systems Security Professional (CISSP) - the CISSP is among the most sought-after certifications in security.
 Achieving the CISSP certification is a career highlight and is aimed at the top-tier of cyber security professionals.

 To even sit the exam, you'll need five years of cyber security work experience.
 Graduates that begin their career directly after university will be able to achieve this certification sooner.

-When progressing your cyber security career, consider additional background qualifications you could earn to broaden your skillset:
+When progressing your cyber security career, consider additional background qualifications that could broaden your skillset:

-- to learn about network security - Certified Network Defender
+- Certified Network Defender - to learn about network security.

-- to build expert cloud security knowledge - CCSP
+- (ISC)2 CCSP - to build expert cloud security knowledge.

 The value of people skills